University Policies and Procedures

 Please Note: There is a distinction between having your degree awarded ("graduating") and participating in the Commencement Ceremony.
 The degree is awarded and the student receives a diploma only after the registrar’s office has certified successful completion of all degree and institutional requirements.
 Participating in the Commencement Ceremony is the act of honoring and celebrating academic achievement and does not mean the student has officially graduated and will receive a diploma.
 The Commencement ceremony is held once a year in May.

-Plymouth State University awards degrees five times per year: January, May, June (graduate students only), August, and December.
+Plymouth State University awards degrees five times per year: January, May, June, August, and December.
 After all degree and institutional requirements have been satisfied, a final audit will be conducted and the degree will be conferred for the next available date.
 Students who were not enrolled but completed an incomplete from a prior semester will have their degree conferred for the closest available conferral date.
 Degree conferral dates coincide with the last date of the term except for June, which will be June 30.

 Students who are completing their degrees need to file a Degree Conferral Application.
 The deadlines for submitting the Degree Conferral Application are: